 It was during the process of selling her company to Midwest that Carol realized not only did she enjoy the experience, but she was a talented M&A negotiator!
 She knew she could help other pet industry entrepreneurs realize their dream of financial freedom when they were ready to sell, so she leveraged her significant experience in the pet industry, finance and entrepreneurship to start BirdsEye Advisory Group.

-BirdsEye Advisory Group is an investment bank that helps pet companies and private equity firms when they are ready to sell a business(sell-side), buy a business(buy-side), or plan for an exit.
+BirdsEye Advisory Group is a M&A advisor that helps pet companies and private equity firms when they are ready to sell a business(sell-side), buy a business(buy-side), or plan for an exit.
 In addition, Carol was a Managing Director with MHT Partners Investment Bank (now part of Cowen) from 2015 to 2019 and a Managing Director with SDR Ventures Investment Bank from 2009 to 2015.